dermotte/liresolr/README.md

 Installation
 ============

-First run the dist task by `gradle build` command in liresolr folder (gradle should be installed for this) to create a plugin jar.
-Then copy jars: `cp ./build/libs/*.jar ./lib/*.jar /opt/solr/server/solr-webapp/webapp/WEB-INF/lib/`.
+We assume you have a Solr server installed and running and you have already added a core.
+First run the dist task by `gradlew distForSolr` command in liresolr folder to create a plugin jar.
+Then copy jars: `cp ./dist/*.jar /opt/solr/server/solr-webapp/webapp/WEB-INF/lib/`.
 Then add the new request handler has to be registered in the `solrconfig.xml` file:

      <requestHandler name="/lireq" class="net.semanticmetadata.lire.solr.LireRequestHandler">
         <lst name="defaults">